tech2wiki/tech2wiki-website/content/technical_procedures/saab/security/replacing_twice.md

 ### Procedure

-The procedure for marrying the TWICE unit and keys involves 2 or 3 steps using Tech 2:
+The procedure for marrying the TWICE unit and keys involves 2 or 3 steps using Tech2:

 * Step 1A: Immobilizer
 * Step 1B: Spare parts programming of the replacement TWICE unit